davidfokkema/deadsea-optics/README.md

 # DeadSea Optics: Spectrosopy software using the legacy Ocean Optics USB2000(+) spectrometer

 The Ocean Optics spectroscopy devices are excellent to determine the spectrum of a light source.
 For older devices, however, the original software does not run on modern operating systems.
-New software can be expensive, and for many use cases the advances features of the software are not needed.
+New software can be expensive, and for many use cases the advanced features of the software are not needed.

 Using information from old documents we built applications for working with the Ocean Optics USB2000 and USB2000+ devices.
 The software consists of a command-line interface, `dso`, and a graphical user interface, _DeadSea Optics_.